kcallaghan1/lua-hangman/readme.md

 str:match("test");
 The above example and the fact that for loops are inclusive to the defined-boundaries (unlike any other language I have used before), were the most significant challenges of this language.
 That is to say, it is not a very difficult language.

 And therein lies the benefit of this language: it is so simple.
-The syntax is easy (albeit unfamiliar), there aren't any complicated data structures to remember, and everything is pretty self-contained with little reliance on external or default libraries.
+The syntax is easy (albeit unfamiliar) and I think that adds to its readability and writability.
+There aren't any complicated data structures to remember and everything is pretty self-contained with little reliance on external or default libraries, giving it good reliability and low cost.
 It is also my understanding that implementing a Lua script into a C program is also fairly easy as that is essentially what the language was designed to do.
 Lua is a simple but powerful language and I think it could easily hold its own against Python as the de-facto "first language that should be taught."

+Link to demonstration of working-code: https://youtu.be/fqF4D4qLBOQ